Attorneys present jurors with dueling portraits of Arbery

 “They assumed that he must have committed some crime that day,” Dunikoski said.
 “He tried to run around their truck and get way from these strangers, total strangers, who had already told him that they would kill him.
 And then they killed him.”

-A defense attorney for Travis McMichael, the man who shot Arbery three times, put the shooting in a much different light.
-Attorney Robert Rubin described Arbery to the jury as “an intruder” who had four times been recorded on video “plundering around” a neighboring house under construction.
+An attorney for Travis McMichael, the man who shot Arbery three times, put the shooting in a much different light.
+Attorney Robert Rubin described Arbery to the overwhelmingly white jury as “an intruder” who had four times been recorded on video “plundering around” a neighboring house under construction.

-McMichael and his father gave chase, hoping to detain Arbery until police arrived, Rubin said, but Arbery refused to stop and lunged toward McMichael and his gun.
+McMichael and his father, Greg McMichael, gave chase, hoping to detain Arbery until police arrived, Rubin said, but Arbery refused to stop and lunged toward McMichael and his gun.

 “It is a horrible, horrible video, and it’s tragic that Ahmaud Arbery lost his life,” Rubin said.
 “But at that point, Travis McMichael is acting in self-defense.
 He did not want to encounter Ahmaud Arbery physically.
 He was only trying to stop him for the police.”